 Parents must agree to Media Consent in the registration process granting permission for their child's picture and video to be taken for the camp photos and videos and promotional materials for the camp.
-This form can be filled out online in your Antiochian Village account during the registration process, where you may read it and grant or deny permission for us to photograph and/or videotape your camper(s).
+This is laid out online in your Antiochian Village account during the registration process.